IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > "States parties should review their legislation and practices and take the lead in implementing all measures necessary to eliminate discrimination\... in all fields, for example by prohibiting discrimination by private actors in areas such as employment, education, political activities and the provision of accommodation, goods and services"[^21]

 Gender analysis must be performed in a way that is *able to* and *effective at* detecting discrimination against men.
 If gender analysis reveals treatment that impairs the recognition men's rights, or men's enjoyment of their rights, "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^22] States may be able to justify differential treatment of men if it is reasonable, objective,[^23] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^24]

+#### Systemic discrimination
+>  States parties must adopt an **active approach** to eliminating **systemic discrimination** and segregation in practice.
+Tackling such discrimination will usually require a comprehensive approach with a range of laws, policies and programmes, including temporary special measures.
+States parties should consider using incentives to encourage public and private actors to **change their attitudes and behaviour in relation to individuals and groups of individuals facing systemic discrimination**, or penalize them in case of non-compliance.
+Public leadership and programmes to raise awareness about systemic discrimination and the adoption of strict measures against incitement to discrimination are often necessary.
+Eliminating systemic discrimination will frequently require devoting greater resources to traditionally neglected groups.
+Given the **persistent hostility towards some groups**, particular attention will need to be given to ensuring that laws and policies are **implemented by officials** and others in practice.
+ICECSR GC 20 - p39

 ##### Promote
 >  In the present general comment, the obligation to fulfil also incorporates an obligation to **promote the elimination of all forms of discrimination** against women ICESCR GC 16 - footnote 11